 So, the MC, had her work cut out for her this time.
 Aigonorus is not an easy man to fall in love with.
 I want to commend her for not being a sadist and using the 3 meter rule to constantly shock Aigonorus.
 His lazy way of doing everything would have driven me crazy.
 But the MC in this route never loses her cool.
 Like every other Voltage MC since the dawn of time, she is very patient and understanding of her damaged love interest.

 Lesser MCs would have judged him for his indifference, but this MC chooses to try and understand him instead.
 In doing so she manages to get Aigonorus to lower his defenses and open up to her.
 It’s her accepting personality that attracts Aigonorus to her.
 When things get tough, she doesn’t back down facing challenges head on.
 When she is cursed by the King of the Under Realm, she pushes Aigonorus away for his protection.
 By the end of the route the MC’s patience and understanding help her unlock Aigonorus’s closed heart.

 Do I Recommend His Route?

 There are two endings in this route, the Blessed Ending and the Forbidden Ending… In the Forbidden Ending, the MC and Aigonorus party the night away with 11 other gods.
-After the party Aigonorus takes the MC to a hidden garden courtyard where he reveals why he tried to distance himself from the MC.
+After the party Aigonorus takes the MC to a hidden garden courtyard where he reveals his feelings.
 They vow to be there for one another no matter what and share a sweet moment together.
-In the Blessed Ending, the MC and Aigonorus are given permission to be together, so the other 11 gods throw them a party in celebration.
+In the Blessed Ending, the MC and Aigonorus are given permission to be together.
+So the other 11 gods throw them a party in celebration.
 After awhile the pair slip away from the festivities to share a sweet romantic moment alone in the Heavens.
 If I had to choose I guess I’d have to say I prefer the Forbidden Ending, it just felt more intimate than the Blessed Ending.